laixintao/iredis/iredis/data/commands/georadiusbymember.md

 it takes the name of a member already existing inside the geospatial index represented by the sorted set.

+As per Redis 6.2.0, GEORADIUS command family are considered deprecated.
+Please prefer `GEOSEARCH` and `GEOSEARCHSTORE` in new code.

 The position of the specified member is used as the center of the query.

 Please check the example below and the `GEORADIUS` documentation for more